magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 regards to this training of the heart, I’ve had my moments of temptation too, you know.
 I’ve often been tempted to try many things but they’ve always seemed like they’re going astray of the path.
-It’s really just a sort of swaggering in one’s mind, a sort of conceit. (views) and (pride) are there.
+It’s really just a sort of swaggering in one’s mind, a sort of conceit. *Diṭṭhi* (views) and *māna* (pride) are there.
 It’s hard enough just to be aware of these two things.

 There was once a man who wanted to become a monk here.
 He carried in his robes, determined to become a monk in memory of his late mother.
 He came